Your goal is to get as many term sheets as possible from the student teams.

 - You may bring handouts.
 If you do, bring enough for all teams in case they all ask for it.
 It is okay to give handouts only to teams that ask or that ask in a certain way.

-At the end of the due diligence sessions, you’ll have a chance to get direct feedback from the judges who were in your room.
-Take advantage of the opportunity to ask the VCs how you handled the questions, what you might do better next time, what information they would have asked for, etc.
+At the end of due diligence, you’ll have a chance to get direct feedback from the judges who were in your room for the due diligence sessions.

 Before you leave, please tell the organizers your top 3 favorite teams.
 Your vote will go toward the “entrepreneurs’ choice award” for one of the competing teams.
 Then you’re done!